 Contact Information: Interested parties can contact Mark A. Yarhouse, Psy.D., professor and director of the Institute for the Study of Sexual Identity (www.sexualidentityinstitute.org).
 Dr. Yarhouse can be reached by phone at 757.352.4829 or by email at email@example.com.

 Psychological assessment is a complex process that generally involves not only a clinical interview (and concomitant clinical judgment), but also objective or projective instruments.
-The Forensic/Assessment Team provides education concerning widely-used assessment measures, including the uses of these instruments in forensic psychology.
-Assessment research is a major aspect of the Forensic/Assessment Team.
-The team has worked with the Regent University Psychological Services Center to conduct validity and correlate research on the Minnesota Multiphasic Personality Inventory-2 (MMPI-2), and the newest member of the MMPI family of instruments, the MMPI-2-RF.
+The soceity provides education concerning widely-used assessment measures, including the uses of these instruments in forensic psychology.
+Assessment research is a major aspect of the organization.
+The society has worked with the Regent University Psychological Services Center to conduct validity and correlate research on the Minnesota Multiphasic Personality Inventory-2 (MMPI-2), and the newest member of the MMPI family of instruments, the MMPI-2-RF.
 Recent research has included studies on the usefulness of the MMPI-2-RF in treatment planning, the validity of the substance abuse scale on the MMPI-2-RF, and the impact of religion on validity scales of the MMPI-2-RF.
 Other instruments currently being studied include the MMPI-A, the SCL-90-R, and the Rorschach Inkblot Method.

 Each year, one or more research project(s) will focus on an aspect of the interface of mental health and the Church.
 The vision is to use research to increase ministry effectiveness and mobilize church-based resources.